Yidna/fvtt-slotted-inventory/README.md

 1. Review the [FoundryVTT Wiki for installing modules](https://foundryvtt.wiki/en/basics/Modules)
 2. Provide the following manifest url: https://github.com/Yidna/fvtt-slotted-inventory/raw/master/module.json

+### Compatibility Notes
+- the inventory overflow section will not automatically shrink when an item is deleted if MidiQOL's delete confirmation dialog is enabled

 ### Feedback

 If you have any suggestions or feedback, feel free to create an [Issue on Github](https://github.com/Yidna/fvtt-simple-chat-damage-buttons/issues)